 Lesley's operatic career included early engagements at the Wexford Festival, Buxton Festival Welsh National Opera, Opera North and Glyndebourne Festival Opera before joining English National Opera in 1984.
 During her time with ENO, Lesley starred in many productions and won critical acclaim for her portrayals of both comic and serious roles.

 Lesley made her Royal Opera debut in their production of The Merry Widow in 1997.
-She returned to the Coliseum in the spring of 2001 for a revival of her acclaimed Rosina in Rossini's Barber of Seville, having first performed the role there in 1998.
+She returned to the Coliseum in a revival of her acclaimed Rosina in Rossini’s Barber of Seville, having first performed the role there in 1998 and sang Hannah Glawari in a new production of The Merry Widow with Welsh National Opera.
+Keen to explore the challenging and different vocal discipline of the West End musical, Lesley has made more recent acclaimed appearances in The Sound of Music and Carousel.

 Internationally Lesley Garrett has performed throughout Europe, the USA, Australia, Russia, Brazil, Japan, Malaysia, Taiwan and South Korea, where she sang Happy Birthday for Her Majesty Queen Elizabeth II in the presence of the Queen during her State visit to the country.